marzeq/mconf/README.md

 just build-all # builds the project for every combination of: windows, darwin (macos) and linux & amd64 and arm64
 ```

-if you don't want to use just, you can always use the go commands directly
+if you don't want to use just, you can always use the go build and go run commands directly

 ## spec